-- Demonstrate entry-level diagnostic and service procedures for residential and light commercial air conditioning systems, such as split systems, ductless systems, and package units. - Demonstrate entry-level diagnostic and service procedures for residential and light commercial heating systems, including furnaces, boilers, heat pumps, and roof top units. - Demonstrate entry-level diagnostic and service procedures for residential and light commercial refrigeration systems, in particular walk-in coolers, icemakers, and freezers.
+- Demonstrate entry-level diagnostic and service procedures for residential and light commercial air conditioning systems, such as split systems, ductless systems, and package units. - Demonstrate entry-level diagnostic and service procedures for residential and light commercial heating systems, such as furnaces, boilers, heat pumps, and roof top units. - Demonstrate entry-level diagnostic and service procedures for residential and light commercial refrigeration systems, such as walk-in coolers, icemakers, and freezers.